 As of the 2010 census, there were just 410 people, 168 households, and 114 families residing in the area.
 Centre Island is a claw shaped peninsula overlooking Oyster Bay and Cold Spring Harbor.
 The median income for a household in the village was $146,250.
 The latitude of Centre Island is 40.901N.
 The longitude is -73.52W.
 It is in the Eastern Standard time zone.
 Elevation is 33 feet.

 Centre Island is currently the home of Billy Joel, famed piano rock musician.
-He bought a $22-million brick manor home on 15 acres in Centre Island about a year ago but residents prefer secrecy and keep to themselves.
+He bought a $22-million brick manor home on 15 acres in Centre Island and like Joel, residents prefer secrecy and keep to themselves.
 Other people living in the area include John Barry (Oscar-winning composer of James Bond), Rupert Murdoch (media tycoon), and Alan Jay Lerner (composer of My Fair Lady).
 The racial-makeup of Centre Island comprises of 96.62% White, 0.45% African American, 0.90% Asian, 0.45% from other races, and 1.58% from two or more races.
 Most of its resident’s ancestries were Irish, Italian, English, German, and Polish.
 Students attend the Oyster Bay- East Norwich school district.
 The district enjoys a reputation for excellent academic programs, with instruction programs extending from the classroom to interscholastic athletics and co-curricular activities.

-Centre Island has its own police department stationed at entrance to the village.
+Centre Island has its own police department stationed at the entrance to the village which allows in residents only.
 With several shopping centers, restaurants, golf and country clubs in town; there are also public beaches at entrance to Centre Island and everyone will find Seawanhaka Corinthian Yacht Club on the Island.
 It is the premier sailing club in the country founded here in 1871 which attracted by leading yachtsmen.
 The Club’s sailing activities include one-design dingy sailing from November to April.
 The Clubhouse maintains many rooms for use of its members and their guests for overnight stays and vacations.
-Residents today can also enjoy private beaches and all types of water sports.
-Realty market in Centre Island has been a big contribution in terms of their economy.
+Residents today also enjoy private beaches and all types of water sports.
+Real estate in Centre Island has been a contribution in terms of the economy.
 Many of its stately mansions owned mostly by wealthy people of European descent.
 There are about three hundred residences along narrow, tree-lined roads and the expansive properties usually have landscaped gardens of several acres on the waterfront.